qizhust/cmcl_vqa_pl/README.md

 # Cross-Modal Contrastive Learning for Robust VQA

 This repo is an implementation upon [METER](https://github.com/zdou0830/METER) backbone with PyTorch Lightning.
+[Here](https://github.com/qizhust/cmcl_vqa) is an implementation in PyTorch.

 ## Data preparation and pretrained models